Generic selectors

 Perhaps the most well know fast occurs on the Day of Atonement.
 It is one of God’s holydays because it is a holy convocation and a statute commanded by Him[25]:

-LEVITICUS 23:27-32 “Also, on the tenth day of this seventh month, is the Day of Atonement.
-It shall be a holy convocation to you.
-And you shall afflict your souls [fast] and offer an offering made by fire to the LORD.
-28 And you shall do no work in that same day, for it is the Day of Atonement, in order to make an atonement for you before the LORD your God, 29 For whoever is not afflicted in that same day, he shall be cut off from among his people.
-30 And whoever does any work in that same day, the same one will I destroy from among his people.
-31 You shall do no manner of work.
-It shall be a statute forever throughout your generations in all your dwellings.
-32 It shall be to you a Sabbath of rest, and you shall afflict yourselves.
-In the ninth day of the month at sunset, from sunset to sunset, you shall keep your Sabbath.
+LEVITICUS 23:27-32 “Also the tenth day of this seventh month shall be the Day of Atonement.
+It shall be a holy convocation for you; you shall afflict your souls [fast], and offer an offering made by fire to the LORD.
+28 “And you shall do no work on that same day, for it is the Day of Atonement, to make atonement for you before the LORD your God.
+29 “For any person who is not afflicted in soul on that same day shall be cut off from his people.
+30 “And any person who does any work on that same day, that person I will destroy from among his people.
+31 “You shall do no manner of work; it shall be a statute forever throughout your generations in all your dwellings.
+32 “It shall be to you a sabbath of solemn rest, and you shall afflict your souls; on the ninth day of the month at evening, from evening to evening, you shall [observe] your sabbath.”

 Unlike a personal fast, this is a national one.
 The entire nation of ancient Israel was required to fast for twenty four hours from sunset on the 9th of the seventh month to sunset on the 10th, and it is kept in the same manner by God’s people today.

 So, are there exceptions?
 As was discussed in Chapter 1, there are situations that prevent some from abstaining from all food and drink.
-Someone who has an adverse health condition such as diabetes may require medications, food, or drink to control their blood sugar levels.
+Someone who has an adverse health risk such as diabetes may require medications, food, or drink to control their blood sugar levels.
 Someone who is injured in an accident may require intravenous hypertonic (saline) solutions to compensate for significant blood loss.
 In serious situations such as these, how do they keep the Day of Atonement?

 In all cases when there are biblical questions or uncertainties, it is imperative to understand exactly what God commands.
 What does God say we must do on the Day of Atonement?

-LEVITICUS 16:29-31 And it shall be a statute forever to you: in the seventh month, on the tenth of the month, you shall afflict your souls and do no work at all, whether it be one of your own country or a stranger who is living among you, 30 For on that day an atonement shall be made for you, to cleanse you, so that you may be clean from all your sins before the LORD.
-31 It shall be a Sabbath of rest to you, and you shall afflict your souls, by a statute forever.
+LEVITICUS 16:29, 31 “This shall be a statute forever for you: In the seventh month, on the tenth day of the month, you shall afflict your souls, and do no work at all, whether a native of your own country or a stranger who dwells among you. … 31 “It is a sabbath of solemn rest for you, and you shall afflict your souls.
+It is a statute forever.

-LEVITICUS 23:27, 29, 32 “Also, on the tenth day of this seventh month, is the Day of Atonement.
-It shall be a holy convocation to you.
-And you shall afflict your souls and offer an offering made by fire to the LORD. … 29 For whoever is not afflicted in that same day, he shall be cut off from among his people. … 32 It shall be to you a Sabbath of rest, and you shall afflict yourselves.
-In the ninth day of the month at sunset, from sunset to sunset, you shall keep your Sabbath.”
+LEVITICUS 23: 27, 29, 32 “Also the tenth day of this seventh month shall be the Day of Atonement.
+It shall be a holy convocation for you; you shall afflict your souls [fast], and offer an offering made by fire to the LORD. … 29 “For any person who is not afflicted in soul on that same day shall be cut off from his people. … 32 “It shall be to you a sabbath of solemn rest, and you shall afflict your souls; on the ninth day of the month at evening, from evening to evening, you shall [observe] your sabbath.”

-PRINCIPLE: The commandment on the Day of Atonement is to “afflict our souls”.
+PRINCIPLE: The commandment on the Day of Atonement is to “AFFLICT OUR SOULS”.

 For most people, the fast on the Day of Atonement is complete abstinence of all food and drink for twenty four hours.
 This is because normally healthy people can easily endure without food and drink for more than a day.
 For them, the Day of Atonement requires complete abstinence from all food and drink.

-PRINCIPLE: For normally healthy individuals, fasting on the Day of Atonement is a day of complete abstinence from all food and drink.
+PRINCIPLE: For normally healthy individuals, fasting on the Day of Atonement is a day of complete ABSTINENCE from all food and drink.

 The reason God’s commandment is to afflict our souls rather than fast is because there are situations where complete abstinence of food and drink can be dangerous.
 What is the purpose of keeping the Day of Atonement by abstaining from all food and drink if someone ends up in the hospital or dies?
-Would God cut them off because they took their medications or had some food or drink to prevent adverse health consequences?
+Would God cut them off because they took their medications or had some food or drink to prevent serious adverse health consequences?
 Does God require anyone to sacrifice their lives on the Day of Atonement?
 The answer is no to all these questions.

-CAUTION: Anyone with adverse health risks should consult with a health professional if there is a potential for adverse health consequences from fasting.
+CAUTION: Anyone with adverse health risks should consult with a health professional if there is a potential for serious adverse health consequences from fasting.

 Finally, anyone who is aware of someone who requires medications, food, or drink during a fast should never condemn them as “weak” or speak to others regarding it.
 Believers should always pray for all those who have adverse health risks, especially on the Day of Atonement.
-Remember, “Blessed are the merciful, for they shall find mercy” so that “we may receive mercy [from God] and find grace to help in time of [our own] need” (Matthew 5:7; Hebrews 4:16).
+Remember, “Blessed are the merciful, for they shall obtain mercy” so that “we may obtain mercy [from God] and find grace to help in time of [our own] need” (Matthew 5:7; Hebrews 4:16).

 What If I Cannot Fast on Atonement?